szilvia-csernus/expense-app/README.md

     `docker-compose -p local-expense-app -f docker-compose.aws_local.yml up --build`.

     This buils all the necessary docker images and also runs the docker containers.
-    - The forntend being served on port 80 `http://localhost`.
+    - The forntend will be served on port 80 `http://localhost`.
     - The backend on port 8000 `http://localhost:8000`.

 * To stop the containers: `CTRL + C`